 And that’s what we all did.
 I am proud of each of my siblings who have made it their life’s mission to volunteer, engage in civic duties, or do pioneer medical research to our respective community.
 I won’t toot their horns on this because we are only answerable to God.

-I came to visit my three siblings in the US just to be with them, to laugh, to reminisce, to just be.
+I visited my siblings in the US just to be with them, to laugh, to reminisce, to just be.
 Despite the deaths in our family, we, the five siblings felt life is too short to be bitter over the deaths in our family.
+What better time to reunite during happier times.

 What does do good is doing good.
 For every action we take, the world is changed in some small way for the better, and then the actions taken become our living tribute to our loved ones.
 And then my siblings and parents are never entirely gone.
 They live in our actions.